jonagnew/ESPHome_Thermostat/README.md

 DHT22 sensor:
 https://www.amazon.com/gp/aw/d/B0D93SY7G8

+#  Software Installation
+This relay board ships with the manufacturer's default firmware, so you will first need to re-flash the board with ESPHome firmware using a USB-to-serial adapter.
+This is outside the scope of this document, being well-documented elsewhere.
+IMPORTANT: Make sure you are using a 3.3v serial adapter!
+5V logic levels can permanently damage or destroy the ESP32 microcontroller.

+Once your relay board is flashed with ESPHome:
+Edit the Thermostat.yaml file to include your OTA password and Home Assistant API encryption key, then flash using the ESPHome Web flasher or the ESPHome dashboard in Home Assistant.

 #  Hardware Installation
 Connect the DHT22 sensor to your relay board using jumper wires.
 3.3V, ground, and GPIOs are broken out on the relay board's diagnostic header.